thecrazydiamond/frontend-tech-test/README.md

 - Use the GitHub API to retrieve the public information about a user
 - Display a profile card based on the returned data.
 This should user image and a summary of data retrieved.
 - You can use your own username if you have one, or make it user searchable.
-- You need not be a design guru, but we do love attention to detail, so some layout, basic styling and user considerations will all be looked favourably upon
+- You need not be a design guru, but we do love attention to detail, so some layout, basic styling and user considerations will all be looked favourably upon.

 ## Advanced
 These are not part of the key requirements, but if they are too straightforward for you, or you just fancy showing off, here are some ideas for advanced features: